Sexual Misconduct in Singapore: Offences and What Victims Can Do

 It includes offences such as voyeurism, exposing one’s self, and stalking because these are acts often done without the consent of the victim.
 It also includes more commonly known forms of misconduct such as harassment, molest, sexual assault, and rape.

-Is it Considered Sexual Misconduct Even If there was Consent?
+Is It Considered Sexual Misconduct Even if There Had Been Consent?

 Yes, it can be considered sexual misconduct even if the relationship was completely consensual.
 This is because such relationships, while consensual, can contravene the codes of conduct for employees or professionals.

 Codes of conduct for employees or professionals often prohibit intimate relationships between someone of authority and a subordinate.
 For example, intimate relationships between lecturers and students, doctors and patients, or supervisors and subordinates are not permitted.